mackyle/git-osx-installer/README_PATCHES.txt

   - `patches/km/git-imap-send_use_libcurl.txt`

-  This makes libcurl the default without requiring --use-curl and also enables using CRAM-MD5 in an imap tunnel.
+  This enables using CRAM-MD5 in an imap tunnel without needing OpenSSL.

 * Use libcurl for send email